 A detailed inventory helps you plan security and discuss this with the board and outside experts.
 This includes Managed Service Providers who can help schools with their cybersecurity needs.
 Andy adds that “MSPs sometimes offer special deals for schools, so it is worth reaching out to them.”

-School Cybersecurity Priorities During Summer Break
+What Are Your School Cybersecurity Priorities During the Summer Break?

 Plan for Absence